Heal Diabetes Naturally: Top 6 Nutrients and Lifestyle StrategiesDr. Zoltan P. Rona, MD, M.Sc. October 27, 2021

-Cardiovascular fitness is a very important component of any natural diabetic treatment approach.
+1) Cardiovascular fitness is a very important component of any treatment to control diabetes naturally.
 Even if you have never exercised, you can get started with a good walking program.
 Working out with a personal trainer may be ideal but possibly too expensive for many to entertain.
-Some sort of organized fitness activity is, however, within the budgets of most.
+Some sort of organized fitness activity is, however, within the budget of most people.

-Lab tests well worth doing are blood, urine and hair mineral analysis to assess the levels of both essential nutrients and toxins such as lead, cadmium, mercury and aluminum.
+4) Lab tests well worth doing are blood, urine, and hair mineral analysis to assess the levels of both essential nutrients and toxins such as lead, cadmium, mercury and aluminum.
 Blood tests for hormones (thyroid, DHEA, testosterone, cortisol, progesterone, estrogen and others) are also helpful because blood sugar can be greatly affected by one’s hormone levels.
-According to new research, low levels of free testosterone and DHEA, in particular, are linked with greater degrees of insulin resistance and diabetes.
+According to new research, low levels of free testosterone and DHEA in particular are linked with greater degrees of insulin resistance and diabetes.

 - Brewer’s Yeast: (1 Tbsp. twice daily) provides a rich source of the mineral, chromium, which has a glucose tolerance normalizing effect.

-- Soybeans and other legumes: (1 cup or more daily) Kidney beans, lentils, black-eyed peas, chickpeas, and lima beans retard the rate of absorption of carbohydrate into the blood stream.
+- Beans and other legumes: (1 cup or more daily) Kidney beans, lentils, black-eyed peas, chickpeas, and lima beans retard the rate of absorption of carbohydrate into the blood stream.